Julian Ivey: Career

-Ivey was sworn into the Maryland House of Delegates on January 9, 2019.
-He was assigned to the House Ways and Means Committee and serves on its Financial Resources and Local Revenues subcommittees.
-Ivey is a member of the Legislative Black Caucus of Maryland.
-Media outlets have described Ivey as a progressive.
-As of 2022, he is the youngest member of the Maryland General Assembly.

 In January 2020, Ivey was elected vice chair of the Prince George's County Delegation.
 In January 2023, Speaker of the Maryland House of Delegates Adrienne A. Jones appointed Ivey Deputy Majority Whip, as well as Vice-Chair of the Public Safety & Administration Subcommittee of the Appropriations Committee.

 Ivey was campaign manager for his father Glenn Ivey's successful 2022 bid for the Democratic nomination to represent Maryland's 4th congressional district in the United States House of Representatives.